 DBMS_RANDOM package.
 The

 DBMS_RANDOM package generates pseudo-random numbers, which, as Randomness Recommendations for Security (RFC-1750) states that using pseudo-random processes to generate secret quantities can result in pseudo-security.

 Be sure to provide the correct number of bytes when you encrypt a key value.
 For example, you must provide a 16-byte key for the

 If the encryption key is to be passed by the application to the database, then you must encrypt it.

 Otherwise, an intruder could get access to the key as it is being transmitted.
 Network data encryption protects all data in transit from modification or interception, including cryptographic keys.

-Configuring Network Data Encryption and Integrity for more information about network data encryption
+Configuring Oracle Database Network Encryption and Data Integrity for more information about network data encryption

 You can store encryption keys in the database or on an operating system.